insin/templates/react-cross-runtime-app/README.md

 these in your code will be replaced with a string containing the value of the environment variable:

-* `process.env.RUNTIME` - `"browser"` or `"hta"`, depending on which version is being built
+* `process.env.RUNTIME` - `"browser"`, `"hta"` or `"nwjs"`, depending on which version is being built
 * `process.env.NODE_ENV` - `"development"` or `"production"`, depending on which
   version is being built
 * `process.env.VERSION` - the contents of the version field from `package.json`

-This allows you to fence off code for each version - e.g. to hit an API URL directly from the HTA version, but go through the dev server's `/proxy` URL for the browser version, you might do something like:
+This allows you to fence off code for each version - e.g. to go through the dev server's `/proxy` URL for the browser version but hit an API URL directly from other versions, you might do something like:

 ```javascript
 var req